 Types of income-driven repayment plans

-There are five types of income-driven repayment plans you can apply for:
+There are four types of income-driven repayment plans you can apply for:

 |Plan name||Payment amount||Repayment term||Eligible loans||Best for|

 |Pay As You Earn (PAYE)||10% of discretionary income||20 years||Direct Loans; FFEL loans and Perkins Loans if consolidated||If your income is not projected to increase|

 |Revised Pay As You Earn (REPAYE)||10% of discretionary income||20 years for undergraduate loans, 25 years for graduate or professional loans||Direct Loans; FFEL loans and Perkins Loans if consolidated||If you have graduate loans|